piotrsoczewka/Essential_Genes/README.md

     euclidean_distance.append(best_param.count('euclidean'))
     manhattan_distance.append(best_param.count('manhattan'))
 ```
-And here is model evaluation for several tested k-neighbors
+And here is the model evaluation for several tested k-neighbors:

 <img src="images/classification_KNN_evaluation.png" width="412.5" height="300">

 Model evaluation, as expected, is not encouraging.
 The highest recall was 0.2 for k-neighbor = 1, which means that we were able to detect only 20% of all essential genes.
 The more neighbors in the algorithm, the recall was lower.
-Moreover, the recall of negative class is inversly correlated with recall.
+Moreover, recall is inversely correlated with recall of the negative class.
 That indicates that the model acts randomly instead of recognizing essential and non-essential genes.

 We can also see which distance metrics (euclidean or manhattan) was selected during model tuning.